Ultimatu/dailycoding-algo/README.md

 ## How to show the exercises

- In each file you will find the exercise solved
+ In package or folder in  `src/algorithms` you can find the exercises solved.